 Raithe looks directly at me.
 “Trevor…how do you and Aoife feel about acting?”
 I smile and say “pretty good,” and this is exactly why the cast has sized up the guests to see who will play hard and who is not afraid to improv.
 He wants us to pretend to be talent scouts looking to sign Sandro to a contract – that’s the real reason we were on the cruise all along, see – and as such, we need to create a distraction by making Sandro perform and audition live in the Atrium.
 The plan for the heist involves many moving parts and simultaneous events – other guests are lookouts, scouts, bodyguards, and there’s a fake wedding proposal as a second distraction – so Raithe needs guests who can take their scene and run with it unsupervised while he performs his role.
 This is really more LARP freedom than I’d expected; frankly, when I think Disney, I think control and choreography.
 Being told that we get to do whatever feels right for our roles and create an organic part of the scene on our own feels like a very weird and special gift.

-The cramped meeting contains 15 people, but we’re interrupted by one more: Captain Keevan drops by to see her old friend Raithe looking a big suspicious and wants to know what’s going on.
+The cramped meeting contains 15 people, but we’re interrupted by one more: Captain Keevan drops by to see her old friend Raithe looking suspicious amidst a gathering of passengers and wants to know what’s going on.
 We insist there’s nothing weird about a bunch of guests huddled in the cargo hold.
 She leaves, and Raithe assigns one more guest specifically to distract the Captain.

 Whereas the first night featured a concert by Gaya, tonight’s entertainment is…Lieutenant Croy.
 He appears during the meal and asks if we, the guests who now feel like prisoners, have any questions.
-We heckle him with questions like “why doesn’t your mother love you” and ask him to sing, which is a running joke since other guests got him to sing earlier in the experience (adding to the Gaston theories).
+We heckle him with questions like “why doesn’t your mother love you” and ask him to sing, which is a running joke since other guests got him to sing earlier in the experience.
+This only strengthens the Gaston theories.

-Unfortunately, Raithe knew our schedule better than we did – we can’t stay to see all the desserts, let alone eat them, because we have to leave at 7pm to meet him on the bridge.
+Unfortunately, Raithe knew our schedule better than we did; we can’t stay to see all the desserts, let alone eat them, because we have to leave at 7pm to meet him on the bridge.
 We know that if we aren’t there in time, there is no late entry – we would miss the entire story segment.
-Sadly, we ditch dessert and go.
+Sadly, we ditch our anniversary dessert and go.

 As we pass through the Atrium, Gaya is giving another performance, this time an acoustic concert.
 (Disney has since released an album of Gaya’s songs, which is basically everything he performed on the ship.)
 We’re not watching the show because Raithe has put us to work on the Bridge, as he’s dealing with notorious pirate Hondo Ohnaka to receive a smuggled shipment of coaxium.
 Kat and I help blast a path using the bridge controls to help the delivery take place.
 Hondo only appears as a recording on our visiscreens, but he’s portrayed by an actor in full costume and prosthetics.
 Since we’ve only ever seen him as an animated character or an Animatronic, it’s actually pretty cool to see him “for real.”

-Croy, however, intercepts the coaxium and takes possession of its crate right there in the Atrium, but to help the Resistance, Gaya flirts with him – which works, since he does have that crush – and she lures him to her concert.
+Croy, however, intercepts the coaxium and takes possession of its crate right there in the Atrium.
+To help the Resistance, Gaya flirts with him – which works, since he does have that crush – and she lures him to her concert.
 Raithe uses the opportune if implausible distraction to steal the coaxium in plain sight.
 He ultimately needs to hand it off to Lenka Mok.